 to collaborate for the implementation of this Resolution, in particular for resolving interference, if any,

-instructs the ITU Radiocommunicaiton Sector

-to conduct, as a matter of urgency, relevant studies to determine a methodology with respect to the examination with respect to resolves 1.1.4 above.
+Reason for deletion: The methodology is developed, approved and included in Annex 2.

 instructs the Secretary-General

 to bring this Resolution to the attention of the Secretary-General of the International Maritime Organization and of the Secretary General of the International Civil Aviation Organization.